Android518-2017/git-lab-1/Labtext1.md

 <http://github.com>, <https://bitbucket.org/>, <http://gitlab.com>, or
 one that you host yourself, etc. met
-The examples in here use github but could easily be swapped for bitbucket or gitlab.
+The examples in here use gitlab but could easily be swapped for github or bitbucket.

 ### Resources